 Install Wireless Driver

-Note: you can directly visit the manufacturer website and download the latest available wireless driver.
+Note: you can directly visit the manufacturer’s website and download the latest available wireless driver.
 Then on Device manager right click on network adapter then select update driver software.
 Here choose browse my computer for driver software and set the driver path which you download from the manufacturer website.
-Click next and follow on-screen instruction to install the wireless driver.
+Click next and follow on-screen instructions to install the wireless driver.

 Stop Computer From Turning OFF WiFi Adapter

-- Press Windows and X key together and select Device Manager.
+- Press Windows and X keys together and select Device Manager.